From Fashion Model to Martha Stewart Cake Designer: How an ICE Alum Found Her Sweet Spot

 Similar details adorn her Queen Anne Victorian home in Sandusky, where she lives with her husband, Scott Schell.
 It’s the same house she grew up in.
 Her parents, Joan and Bob, bought the modest home, built with locally quarried limestone, in the early 1960s.
 Bob was a doctor and Joan a stay-at-home mom.

 Joan was a self-taught cook, drawing from her Polish heritage.
-Wendy says her mother referenced back issues of gourmet magazines, basing ingredients on those she could purchase locally.
+Kromer says her mother referenced back issues of gourmet magazines, basing ingredients on those she could purchase locally.
 "She kept the magazines and pored over them.”

-Wendy says other culinary influences included her German grandmother, Celia.
+Kromer says other culinary influences included her German grandmother, Celia.
 “She was one hell of a baker.
 She drove around in a light-blue Chevy Nova and delivered baked breads and kuchens to family and church friends.”

-Wendy’s aunt, Evelyn, decorated cakes for birthdays and weddings, oftentimes multi-tiered showstoppers with staircases and buttercream roses.
+Kromer's aunt, Evelyn, decorated cakes for birthdays and weddings, oftentimes multi-tiered showstoppers with staircases and buttercream roses.

 “She knew how to do all of the baking,” Kromer says.
 “She was making decorated cakes for birthdays and weddings, and she became well-known in the 1950s.
 Her cakes were so pretty.”